corda/accounts/README.md

 ### Modifying An Existing CorDapp to Use Accounts

-States should use `PublicKey` instead of `Party` as a Party refers to a node and the PublicKey can refer to an account.
+States should use `AnonymousParty` instead of `Party` as a Party refers to a node and the PublicKey can refer to an account.

 In order to create your state you need to request the PublicKey with a flow. e.g.